What Splunk Taught Me About Building Products

 - Clear escalation paths so SEs knew when to bring in specialists

-At WickedFile, I apply the same thinking.
+I believe the same thinking applies to startups as well.
 Every process gets documented.
 Every workflow gets systematized.
-Because the company that scales is not the one with the best founder , it's the one where the founder becomes replaceable.
+The company that scales isn't the one with the best founder.
+It's the one where the founder becomes replaceable.

 At Splunk, I sat between sales and product.
 I heard what customers actually needed (from sales calls) and what we were actually building (from product roadmap meetings).